How CinchSeal Saves One of the Largest Bakery Companies $100,000 Yearly

 CinchSeal’s 9700 is easy to disassemble, clean, and re-assemble for daily maintenance.
 The PTFE rotor cups are the most wearable parts of the CinchSeal by design.
 Repair kits are readily available, which consist of two PTFE rotor cups and a split elastomer seal.

 CinchSeal’s rotary shaft seals are designed to be purged with five to eight PSI of pressure above the vessel pressure.
 This arrangement creates a barrier of air that helps keep material inside the tank and away from the seal, adding life to the wearable parts of the seal.
 CinchSeals should ideally be purged with plant air, although they can also be purged with nitrogen or silicon grease depending on the application.
-For best results, each seal should have its own air regulator that isn’t shared by any other seals.
+For best results, each split shaft seal should have its own air regulator that isn’t shared by any other seals.

 The most common accessories for the CinchSeal 9700 include additional elastomer seals, seal repair kits and air pressure regulators.
 The CinchSeal is also available with a clean-in-place (CIP) option.